CP1404/Practicals/prac_10/README.md

 Until now, we've only worked on our local computers, interacting with local files, but never talking to the great big computer in the sky... so let's do that now :)

 Many systems have public **APIs** (Application Programmer Interfaces) that we can use.
-An API is a set of functions that we can call to send and receive data to and from a system.
-You can write code to interact with things like Twitter, Flickr, weather services, government databases, NSA spy satellites and more...
+An API is usually a set of functions that we can call to send and receive data to and from a system.
+You can write code to interact with things like Twitter, Slack, weather services, government databases, NSA spy satellites and more...

 We'll start with Wikipedia.